What Is Tourette Syndrome?

 Central nervous system (CNS) stimulants, such as methylphenidate (Ritalin or Ritalin-SR), controlled-release methylphenidate (Concerta), dextroamphetamine (Dexedrine), mixture of amphetamine salts (Adderall or Adderall XR), controlled-delivery methylphenidate (Metadate CD) and dexmethylphenidate (Focalin) are among the most effective agents in the treatment of ADHD and associated conduct disorders.
 Although these CNS stimulants may precipitate or exacerbate tics in some patients, with continued use or adjustment of dosage, most TS patient can tolerate these drugs without any serious complications.

 There are many other drugs used in the treatment of TS and co-morbid behavioral disorders.
 Clonidine (Catapres) may improve symptoms of ADHD, but is particularly useful in patients who have trouble controlling their impulses.
 The drug is also available as a transdermal patch (Catapres TTS-1, TTS-2, TTS-3) that should be changed once a week, using a different skin location.
 Although the patch can cause local irritation it seems to cause fewer side effects than oral clonidine.
 Side effects include sedation, lightheadedness, headache, dry mouth, and insomnia.
 Another drug frequently used in the treatment of impulse control problems is guanfacine (Tenex).
 Guanfacine appears to have some advantages over clonidine in that it has a longer half-life, is less sedating, and is less likely to produce hypotension.
-Both, clonidine and guanfacine, appear to be particularly useful in the management of oppositional, argumentative, impulsive and aggressive behavior.
+Both clonidine and guanfacine appear to be particularly useful in the management of oppositional, argumentative, impulsive and aggressive behavior.
 Other drugs used in mild cases of ADHD include deprenyl (selegiline), imipramine (Tofranil) and nortriptyline (Pamelor).
 Atomoxetine (Strattera), a selective norepinephrine reuptake inhibitor, is another non-stimulant medication that was shown to be effective for ADHD and well tolerated by children with tics.

-Treatment for OCD
+Treatment of OCD

 The most effective drugs are the selective serotonin uptake inhibitors (SSRIs).
 These include fluoxetine (Prozac), fluvoxamine (Luvox), clomipramine (Anafranil), paroxetine (Paxil), sertraline (Zoloft), venlafaxine (Effexor), citalopram (Celexa) and escitalopram (Lexapro).
 The most common side effects of SSRIs are nausea, vomiting, diarrhea, headache, anxiety and restlessness.
-Cognitive Behavioral Therapy (a form of psychotherapy) can be used in addition to the medications.
+Cognitive behavioral therapy (a form of psychotherapy) can be used in addition to the medications.

-Educating parents, teachers, school administrators as well as healthcare professionals is crucial in early recognition of symptoms, confirming a diagnosis, and initiating appropriate treatment.
+Educating parents, teachers and school administrators as well as healthcare professionals is crucial in early recognition of symptoms, confirming a diagnosis, and initiating appropriate treatment.
 Because of the broad range of neurological and behavioral manifestation and varying severity, therapy of TS must be individualized and tailored specifically to the needs of the patient.
-The most troublesome symptoms, such as tics, OCD, ADHD, and impulse control problems, should be targeted first, but many patients may require more than one medication, depending on the complexity and severity of the symptoms.
-Medications should be instituted at low doses and titrated gradually to the lowest, but effective, dosage and tapered during non-stressful periods (e.g. summer vacations).
+The most troublesome symptoms, such as tics, OCD, ADHD and impulse control problems, should be targeted first, but many patients may require more than one medication, depending on the complexity and severity of the symptoms.
+Medications should be instituted at low doses and titrated gradually to the lowest, but effective, dosage and tapered during nonstressful periods (e.g. summer vacations).
 Another important principle of therapy in TS is to give each medication and dosage regimen an adequate trial.
 This approach will avoid needless changes made in response to variations in symptoms during the natural course of the disease.
 Optimal management of TS requires the integrated experience of various disciplines of educators, physicians, allied healthcare professionals, psychologists and social workers.
 When all medical therapies fail and the patients continue to be disabled by severe, self-injurious tics or OCD, surgical therapy using deep brain stimulation (DBS) may be considered as a final option.

 Ashoori A, Jankovic J. Mozart’s movements and behaviour: a case of Tourette’s syndrome?
-J Neurol Neurosurg Psychiatry.
-2007;78:1171-5.
+Postgrad Med J. 2008 Jun;84(992):313-7.

-Bajwa RJ, de Lotbiniere AJ, King RA, et al. Deep brain stimulation in Tourette’s syndrome.
+Bajwa RJ, de Lotbinière AJ, King RA, Jabbari B, Quatrano S, Kunze K, et al. Deep brain stimulation in Tourette’s syndrome.
 Mov Disord.
-2007;22:1346-50.
+2007 Jul 15;22(9):1346-50.

-Cheung MY, Shahed J, Jankovic J. Malignant Tourette syndrome.
+Cheung M-YC, Shahed J, Jankovic J. Malignant Tourette syndrome.
 Mov Disord.
-2007;22:1743-50.
+2007 Sep 15;22(12):1743-50.

-Freeman RD, Zinner SH, Müller-Vahl KR, Fast DK, Burd LJ, Kano Y, Rothenberger A, Roessner V, Kerbeshian J, Stern JS, Jankovic J, Loughin T, Janik P, Shady G, Robertson MM, Lang AE, Budman C, Magor A, Bruun R, Berlin CM Jr. Coprophenomena in Tourette syndrome.
+Freeman RD, Zinner SH, Müller-Vahl KR, Fast DK, Burd LJ, Kano Y, et al. Coprophenomena in Tourette syndrome.
 Dev Med Child Neurol.
-2009;51:218-27.
+2009 Mar;51(3):218-27.

 Hanna PA, Jankovic J. Sleep and tic disorders.
 In: Chokroverty S, Hening WA, Walters A, eds.
-Sleep and Movement Disorders, Butterworth-Heinemann, Woburn, MA, 2003:464-71.
+Sleep and Movement Disorders, Butterworth-Heinemann, Woburn, MA, 2003.

 Jankovic J. Differential diagnosis and etiology of tics.
 Adv Neurol.
 2001;85:15-29.

 Jankovic J. Tics and Tourette's syndrome.
 In: Jankovic J, Tolosa E, eds.
-Parkinson's Disease and Movement Disorders, 4th ed., Lippincott Williams and Wilkins, Philadelphia, PA, 2002:311-30.
+Parkinson's Disease and Movement Disorders, 6th ed., Lippincott Williams and Wilkins, Philadelphia, PA, 2011.

-Jankovic J. Tourette syndrome.
+Jankovic J. Tourette’s syndrome.
 N Engl J Med.
-2001;345:1184-92.
+2001 Oct 18;345(16):1184-92.

 Jankovic J. Treatment of hyperkinetic movement disorders.
 Lancet Neurol.
-2009;8:844-56.
+2009 Sep;8(9):844-56.

 Jankovic J, Kurlan R. Tourette syndrome: evolving concepts.
 Mov Disord.
-2011;26:1149-56.
+2011 May;26(6):1149-56.

-Jankovic J, Kwak C, Frankoff R. Tourette syndrome and the law.
+Jankovic J, Kwak C, Frankoff R. Tourette’s syndrome and the law.
 J Neuropsychiatry Clin Neurosci.
-2006;18:86-95.
+2006 Winter;18(1):86-95.

 Jankovic J, Mejia NI.
 Tics associated with other disorders.
 Adv Neurol.
 2006;99:61-8.

 Kwak C, Dat Vuong K, Jankovic J. Premonitory sensory phenomenon in Tourette’s syndrome.
 Mov Disord.
-2003;18:1530-3.
+2003 Dec;18(12):1530-3.

-Kwak C, Vuong KD, Jankovic J. Migraine headaches in patients with Tourette syndrome.
+Kwak C, Vuong KD, Jankovic J. Migraine headache in patients with Tourette syndrome.
 Arch Neurol.
-2003;60:1595-8.
+2003 Nov;60(11):1595-8.

 Kwak CH, Hanna PA, Jankovic J. Botulinum toxin in the treatment of tics.
 Arch Neurol.
-2000;57:1190-3.
+2000 Aug;57(8):1190-3.

 Leckman JF.
 Tourette’s syndrome.
 Lancet.
-2002;360:1577-86.
+2002 Nov 16;360(9345):1577-86.

 Martino D, Dale RC, Gilbert DL, Giovannoni G, Leckman JF.
 Immunopathogenic mechanisms in Tourette syndrome: A critical review.
 Mov Disord.
-2009;24:1267-79.
+2009 Jul 15;24(9):1267-79.

 Rappley MD.
 Clinical practice.
 Attention deficit-hyperactivity disorder.
 N Engl J Med.
-2005;352:165-73.
+2005 Jan 13;352(2):165-73.

 Shahed J, Poysky J, Kenney C, Simpson R, Jankovic J. GPi deep brain stimulation for Tourette syndrome improves tics and psychiatric comorbidities.
 Neurology.
-2007;68:159-60.
+2007 Jan 9;68(2):159-60.

 Shprecher D, Kurlan R. The management of tics.
 Mov Disord.
-2009;24:15-24.
+2009 Jan 15;24(1):15-24.

 Singer HS.
 Tourette’s syndrome: from behaviour to biology.
 Lancet Neurol.
-2005;4:149-59.
+2005 Mar;4(3):149-59.

 Yoon DY, Gause CD, Leckman JF, Singer HS.
-Frontal dopaminergic abnormality in Tourette syndrome: a postmortem analysis.
+Frontal dopaminergic abnormality in Tourette syndrome: A postmortem analysis.
 J Neurol Sci.
-2007;255:50-6.
+2007 Apr 15;255(1-2):50-6.